Fire Losses: Causes, Trends, Issues

-- 13% of fires occurred on structures/properties not classified by the Ontario Building code – this includes many non structure property types – land, outdoor storage, and some structures ranging from barns to weather stations.
+- 13% occurred on structures/properties not classified by the Ontario Building code – this includes many non structure property types – land, outdoor storage, and some structures ranging from barns to weather stations.

 - 5% of loss fires occurred in Industrial occupancies.

 - 2% in Business and personal services occupancies.

 The distribution of fire occurrence across property type has been relatively unchanged over the years.